devsecops-workshop/workshop-guide/content/13-rhacs-pipeline/_index.md

 - Expected results:
   - We are sure you know by now what to expect!
   - The pipeline should fail with the old image version and succeed with the latest image version!
+  - Make sure you run the pipeline once, otherwise your application will not have valid image tag when you kill the running pod in the next chapter

 {{< figure src="../images/acs-enforce-policy.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}